icy/pacapt/README.md

 We tried to rewrite the project in Dlang, but it's not mature enough.
 See on `nd` branch: https://github.com/icy/pacapt/tree/nd.

-We also tried to rewrite in https://github.com/rami3l/pacapt-py, golang (https://github.com/icy/pacapt/issues/126).
+We also tried to rewrite in Python https://github.com/rami3l/pacapt-py, golang (https://github.com/icy/pacapt/issues/126).

 ## License